MariaMartinezRos/phaser_1/README.md

 ## References

-[In the Miso Soup - Ryū Murakami] - "[Parents, teachers, government - they all teach you how to live the dreary, deadening life of a slave, but nobody teaches you how to live normally.]"
+"Parents, teachers, government - they all teach you how to live the dreary, deadening life of a slave, but nobody teaches you how to live normally."
+**In the Miso Soup - _Ryū Murakami_**

-Developed by [Maria].
+Developed by Maria.